kaitlynchau/ConcertCompass/README.md

 * (2 points) Semantic UI
   * Use Semantic UI for front-end development.
+This is a development framework that helps create responsive layouts, using classes to add CSS to elements.
+This would work really hand-in hand with react.
 * (3 points) vite
     * Used vite as build tool and task runner.
+This is a tool to build fast and optimized web applications, through using a modern build system.
+This helps create a fast development server to provide efficient and streamlined development.
 * (2 points) ESlint
-    * Integrate ESLint into my workflow.
+    * Integrate ESLint into my workflow, which is a code analysis tool to check Javascript code for format, syntax and code style violations.
+This helps ensure that my code is readable and clean.
 * (6 points) React
     * Use React as the frontend framework, which is assigned 6 points.
+This development server is highly functional and builds UI interactions that communicate with server efficiently, and I hope to use this over express.

 13 points total out of 10 required points